-- Once you’ve determine when’re your housing bracket will go, outline it with a pencil.
+- Once you’ve determine where your housing bracket will go, outline it with a pencil.
 Using your electric drill, make a 1″ hole in the center of where the housing bracket will go.

 - Feed the chords through the housing bracket.

-- Label the positive and negative chords with blue tape an a marker so you know which is which once the chords make it to the battery bank area.
+- Label the positive and negative chords with blue tape and a marker so you know which is which once the chords make it to the battery bank area.

 - Attach the two positive and negative electrical chords to the fish tape, so you can easily maneuver the chords through the hole down toward your power bay (or battery bank).